microsoft/WebTemplateStudio/docs/getting-started-developers.md

 yarn start
 ```

 to begin development in the browser.
+We recommend using a chromium based browser such as Chrome.

 The client was bootstrapped using [Create-React-App with TypeScript](https://facebook.github.io/create-react-app/docs/adding-typescript).

 ## Creating VSIX Package